We’re here to help your business make a smooth transition to the new premium model designed to decrease your premiums and improve safety and support.

 SIRA has introduced this cap so employers can be supported during the transition to the new model that is geared towards improving safety and support for workers.

-If you’re a high cost employer, you should talk to your Workers Insurance agent and risk manager to help you improve your workers compensation performance.
+If you’re a high cost employer, you should talk to your workers insurance agent, icare or your risk manager to help you improve your workers compensation performance.

 The purpose of the ESI is to help employers build safer workplaces.
 This incentive should be re-invested into improving safety and support systems so that it leads to more benefits in the future.

-An Employer Safety Reward (ESR) is available to all employers who maintain a safe workplace and do not incur any premium impacting claims for four consecutive years.
+An Employer Safety Reward (ESR) is available to all medium and large employers who maintain a safe workplace and do not incur any premium impacting claims for four consecutive years.
 The reward is an additional discount off the Average Performance Premium that is delivered at the end of the policy year.

 The Return To Work Incentive (RTWI) is rewards employers who proactively help injured workers return to suitable work safely.
 It is applicable for claims after 30/6/15.